Land & People

 Norman and Nadine Lehman pioneered the field of Taiwan for Baptist Mid-Missions in 1972 and served for many years in the Taichung area.
 Another family served several terms in Taiwan in Taichung and Changhua.
 Matt and Marla arrived in Taiwan in 1990, working in the Taichung-Changhua area for one term before moving to Southern Taiwan, near the city of Kaohsiung.
-Their goal is to plant a church in this large metropolitan area and are leading it toward self-supporting status.
+They started a church in this large metropolitan area and are leading it toward self-supporting status.
 Josh and Rachel Stewart joined them in 2015 to help in this work.

 The majority of the people in Taiwan have never heard the gospel clearly presented.
 The majority of churches are ecumenically oriented.
 Baptist Mid-Missions needs more workers, both missionary and national, to establish more fundamental Baptist churches.
 It is our goal to see these churches mature and become capable of carrying on the work by themselves.

 The spiritual need of Taiwan is staggering.
 There are still large population centers that have no fundamental Baptist witness.
 We could use many more church-planting couples to give themselves to this challenging ministry.

 View/download the Taiwan e-brochure here.